ulfschneider/afova/README.md

 `data-required`
 : A value of a field that is required due to the `required` attribute is missing

-Assigning your constraint violation messages is a good way to have internationalized messages.
-In case you do not use your own messages, afova will apply German and English default validation messages, according to the web browsers locale setting.
-You can use the placeholder `{{input}}` to refer within your violation message to the current user input and you can use `{{constraint}}` to refer to the violated constraint.
+Assigning your constraint violation messages is a good way to have internationalized messages and strongly recommended.
+You can use the placeholder `{{input}}` to refer within your violation message to the current user input and you can use `{{constraint}}` to refer to the violated constraint. afova will apply English fallback messages in case you do not use your own messages,

 ## Collecting messages for the form

-All constraint violation messages of the entire form can be collected and listed together inside of a form message container.
+All constraint violation messages of an entire form can be collected and listed together inside of a form message container.
 The form message container must be inside of the validated form and is described to afova by assigning the CSS class `afova-form-message-container`.
 E.g., when the starting form looks like:

 ```html
 <form>